AI & Agents

 };

-This resolver chain ensures efficient execution.
-If a client queries a workspace to display its name but does not request its files, the secondary REST call to the /files endpoint is never executed.
-Selective execution is a main reason for GraphQL's efficiency.
+This resolver chain keeps execution selective.
+If a client queries a workspace to display its name but does not request its files, the call to GET /current/workspace/{workspace_id}/storage/{parent_id}/list/ never runs.
+The list response includes pagination.has_more, pagination.next_cursor, and pagination.page_size.
+Page through with cursor rather than offsets.
 You only pay the network cost for the data the client actually requests.

 Handling Authentication and Rate Limits Securely